General Discussion Instructions

 True motivation sets a person on a path that he or she can continue to travel even after the individual who lit the spark is gone.
 These are the motivating people we want to identify and talk about here.

 For the purpose of discussion, choose an individual known for providing motivation to others.
 This person can be alive or deceased, from business, politics, or society at large.
 You’ll need to select someone you can research and provide proof of that research to your classmates and instructor.

 - Tell your classmates whom you selected and why.

 - Provide an example (supported by research) of a time when this individual served as a motivator for others.

-- Based on the material you studied in this chapter, the experience of being motivated yourself, and your experience motivating others, what is it about this person that you believe made or makes them a motivator.
+- Based on the material you studied in this module, the experience of being motivated yourself, and your experience motivating others, what is it about this person that you believe made or makes them a motivator.
 Do they motivate YOU?
 Why?

 Posts 2 and 3: Respond to Classmates’ Posts

 After you have created your initial post, look over the discussion posts of your classmates and give at least two thoughtful responses to two different classmates (one per classmate) as outlined in the Discussion Grading Rubric.